 One day, whenever anyone contemplates a trip to a city for an overnight stay of a meeting, for business or pleasure, they will always ask themselves: “is there an NH Hotel at my destination?”.

-NH Hotel Group focuses on customers; they are at the centre of all decisions.
-This approach allows it to evolve towards a vision focused on the service culture, taking care of the details at all times and corporate values that foster sustainability, innovation and responsibility, based on people.
+NH Hotel Group places its focus on the guest; they are at the centre of all decisions.
+This approach allows us to evolve towards a vision oriented towards a culture of service, attention to detail at all times and corporate values that promote sustainability, innovation and responsibility, based on people.

-The NH Hotel Group culture, inspired on its vision and on a clear commitment to customer service, is what has set the Company apart since it started operating in the industry.
+The NH Hotel Group culture, inspired on its vision and a clear commitment to customer service, is what has set the Group apart since it started operating in the industry.

 The alignment of the Company’s culture with its strategy is key for sustainable growth.
-This culture has allowed NH to evolve from a management model to a leadership model that incorporates the principles that guide the day-to-day activities of its employees, and which can be summarized in eight beliefs:
+This culture has allowed the Company to evolve from a management model to a leadership one that incorporates the beliefs that guide the day-to-day activities of all employees, and which are:

 - We are obsessed with delivering memorable experiences

-- We strive to be the best, even if we are not the biggest/strong>
+- We strive to be the best, even if we are not the biggest

 - We are active in the communities where we live

-- We enjoy what we do … and we do everything with a smile
+- We enjoy what we do… and we do all this with a smile!

 NH HOTEL GROUP STRATEGY